Skip to main content

 Initial situation: MOVO mobile racking system installed in 2003 with outdated control and safety technology

-Solution: Targeted retrofit of control, safety and operating systems while retaining the existing mechanical structure
+Solution: Targeted retrofit of control, safety and operating systems while retaining the existing mechanical structure.

 • Modernisation without replacing the existing mechanical structure